docsteveharris/2020-boc-grant/programme_plan.md

 The feasibility phase provides grounding for research ethics committee applications but will again serve as a standalone piece of work.
 It is anticipated that the output will be suitable for submission to a suitable journal in addition.

-**Objective: (1) Generate evidence of variation in practice using Physician Prescribing Preference studies and (2) Run a feasibilty study to test the PreMEDS+R design**
+**Objective: (1) Generate evidence of variation in practice using Clinician Prescribing Preference studies and (2) Run a feasibilty study to test the PreMEDS+R design**

 ## Work package 3: PreMEDS+R pilot
 **Objective: Pilot the PreMEDS+R design using pre-emptive rather than presumed consent; estimate nudge compliance, recruitment, and effect size; prepare for a major programme grant**